microsoft/PubSec-Info-Assistant/docs/secure_deployment/secure_deployment.md

 * Allow gateway or route server in '*my VPN virtual network*' to forward traffic to '*infoasst-vnet-xxxxx*'

-and the reciprocal setting of
+and the reciprocal setting of:

 * Enable '*infoasst-vnet-xxxxx*' to use '*my VPN virtual network's*' remote gateway or route server

 This will ensure that the Azure DNS private resolver set up by the Information Assistant accelerator can resolve traffic properly to your VPN connection.

-### Secure Communication with Microsoft Cloud for Sovereignty (MCfSov)
+### Secure communication with Microsoft Cloud for Sovereignty

+The [Sovereign Landing Zone (SLZ)](https://aka.ms/slz) is a [Microsoft Cloud for Sovereignty](https://www.microsoft.com/industry/sovereignty/cloud) offering that provides opinionated infrastructure-as-code automation for deploying workloads.
+Microsoft Cloud for Sovereignty enables governments and public sector organizations to deploy workloads in Microsoft Cloud while helping meet their specific sovereignty, compliance, security, and policy requirements.
+Microsoft Cloud for Sovereignty creates software boundaries in the cloud to establish the extra protection that governments require, using cloud guardrails, policy, hardware-based confidentiality and encryption controls.

+For a detailed overview of an SLZ and all its capabilities, see [Sovereign Landing Zone](https://github.com/Azure/sovereign-landing-zone) documentation on GitHub.

-Information Assistant accelerator is compatible with the Online Landing Zone (LZ) of the Microsoft Cloud for Sovereignty (MCfSov).
-Within a MCfSov setup, you can find an established Connectivity management group and LZ where an existing virtual network and infrastructure already exist.
+Information Assistant accelerator is compatible with the *Online* landing zone.
+Within a SLZ setup, you can find an established Connectivity management group  where an existing virtual network and infrastructure already exist.

->We recommend that connectivity to Information Assistant in the Online LZ be made accessible by peering the Information Assistant virtual network with the existing MCfSov Connectivity LZ virtual network.
+>We recommend that connectivity to Information Assistant in the *Online* landing zone be made accessible by peering the Information Assistant virtual network with the existing virtual network within the SLZ Connectivity management group.

-At this time the current release of Information Assistant is not compatible with the MCfSov Corporate LZ for the following reasons:
+At this time the current release of Information Assistant is not compatible with the default policies for the SLZ *Corp* (corporate) landing zone for the following reasons:

 * Azure Functions require use of an Azure Storage Account to store function keys and state files for scalable Azure Function Plans.
 Currently we are unable to use both Azure Entra authentication and Azure Private Links for Azure Storage together with Azure Function Apps.
-This configuration violates one of the policy definitions in the MCfSov Corp LZ policies that prevent deployment.
+This configuration violates one of the policy definitions in the SLZ *Corp* landing zone that prevent deployment.
-* Azure AI Services currently do not support Azure Entra authentication when using Azure Private Links.
-This configuration violates one of the policy definitions in the MCfSov Corp LZ policies that prevent deployment.
+* Azure AI services currently do not support Azure Entra authentication when using Azure Private Links.
+This configuration violates one of the policy definitions in the SLZ *Corp* landing zone that prevent deployment.